Jacques Hitier: Interior architecture

-He also made an impact in the evolution of design as a trade.
-He believed that the trade of a designer had changed greatly since the end of the War, and so he undertook some changes in the major designer confederation, called the Société des artistes décorateurs (SAD) which dated back to the Art Deco movement.
-In 1961, he refocused this confederation into Interior architecture matters.
-He also created the union Créateurs d’Architecture d’Intérieur et de Modèles (CAIM) which he headed-up from 1962 to 1969.
+Hitier also made an impact in the evolution of design as a trade.
+He believed that the trade of a designer had changed greatly since the end of the War, and so he undertook some changes in the major designer confederation, the Société des artistes décorateurs (which dated back to the Art Deco movement).
+In 1961, he refocused this confederation into interior architecture matters.
+He also created the union Créateurs d’Architecture d’Intérieur et de Modèles, which he headed from 1962 to 1969.